-Shakespeare obviously loved historic Stratford Upon Avon, the town in which he was born: although he went to work in London and made his career and his fortune there, he maintained the strongest links with Stratford.
-He visited his family and his Stratford friends regularly, he bought property in Stratford, and he involved himself in the affairs of the town.
+Shakespeare obviously loved historic Stratford Upon Avon, the town in which he was born: although he went to work in London and made his career and his fortune there, he maintained strong links with Stratford.
+Whilst Shakespeare was working in London he visited his wife and children who lived in Stratford regularly, he bought property in Stratford, and he involved himself in the affairs of the town.

 Situated right in the centre of England, Elizabethan Stratford was an important river-crossing settlement, market town and regional centre.
 A striking medieval bridge spanned the Avon River, which ran throughStratford, and farmers and people from other towns and villages attended the weekly markets.
 The market building (burnt down in 1826), the place where Shakespeare’s father sold the gloves he made, would have been one of Shakespeare’s most familiar sights throughout his life.

 Stratford received its borough charter in 1553, just eleven years before Shakespeare’s birth and his father, John, became Bailiff (mayor) of Stratford when young William was three years old.
 By that time John Shakespeare had become prosperous enough to buy two adjacent houses, which he made into one.
-That was the house on Henley Street, now known as ‘The Birthplace‘, and that was where Shakespeare grew up.
+That was the house on Henley Street, now known as ‘The Birthplace‘, where William Shakespeare was born and grew up.

 As the son of a leading Statford citizen, William would have attended the Grammar School, which still stands on the corner of Church Street and Chapel Lane.